apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

     :dedent: 4

-Accepting input table arguments
+Accepting Input Table Arguments
 -------------------------------

-The examples above show UDTFs that accept scalar input arguments, such as integers or strings.
+The UDTF examples above show functions that accept scalar input arguments, such as integers or strings.

-However, any Python UDTFs can also accept an input table as an argument, and this can work in conjunction with scalar input argument(s) for the same function definition.
+However, any Python UDTF can also accept an input table as an argument, and this can work in conjunction with scalar input argument(s) for the same function definition.
 You are allowed to have only one such table argument as input.